 Go with the appropriate footwear

-Mountains is no place for flip-flops.
+Mountains are no place for flip-flops.
 Or heels.
 Or anything else that would be uncomfortable to walk in on an uneven surface for hours.

 Depending on weather conditions, the length of the hike, and the chosen difficulty, you can choose your footwear appropriately.